niteshpa/Notes/README.md

 # Notes
-This Repo contains notes I have made during learnings
+This Repo contains notes I have made during learnings.